-Definition of stages and stage transitions

-PDM frame plans for defining stage time ranges can also be supplied as parameters via Yutraffic Control.

-The number of permitted frame plans depends on the controller and control method used.
-A fixed-time signal plan is required as a fallback level for every frame plan.

-In the header, assign a signal program to allow for editing:
+- Defaults - Definition of stages and stage transitions - Signal program creation - PDM frame plans for defining stage time ranges can also be supplied as parameters via Sitraffic Control. - The number of permitted frame plans depends on the controller and control method used.
+A fixed-time signal plan is required as a fallback level for every frame plan. - In the header, assign a signal program to allow for editing:

+Name

-Name Freely editable.
+Freely editable.

 No. Automatic pre-set, editable

 SP name A signal program must be assigned

 Cycle time, Switch on point, Switch off point, Switch over point Automatically transferred from assigned signal program (read only); You can only change the values in the signal program

 Tab.
-19: Stage frame plans - Header
+29: Stage frame plans - Header